uoregon-libraries/newspaper-curation-app/hugo/content/setup/installation.md

 dockerized services (IIIF server, database, and SFTPGo).
 Again, see our [Development Guide](/contributing/dev-guide) for details.

+### Security Updates

+Every now and then a security issue arises in the Go standard library.
+It's rare that something critical shows up, but it isn't a bad idea to regularly (say every month or so) just grab the latest Go compiler, recompile NCA via `make`, and push the new binaries to production.
+This ensures any fixes or security updates get into your instance of NCA without your having to check on the NCA project itself, or even watch for Go updates.

 ## Database Setup

 Creating / migrating the database is easily done using the "migrate-database"